- Galapagos Legend

 Explore Española Island today!
 Visit Gardner Bay, where you may spot Galapagos hawks, American oyster catchers, Galapagos doves, hood mockingbirds, 3 species of Darwin finches, yellow warblers, lava lizards, and marine iguanas.
 Travel to Suarez Point, where you will explore volcanic formations and see riveting wildlife.
 Suarez Point is a very important site for sea lion colonies and bird watching.
 A major highlight is their mating season, from May through December.

 Continue the famous tradition of placing unstamped postcards inside the barrel at Post Office Bay.
 Also, observe the mocking bird of the Galapagos, some species of Darwin’s finches, yellow warblers, and lava lizards.
 Visit Cormorant Point, which features endemic plants such as Scalesia villosa, Galapagos daisies, white sand black mangrove, and holy stick.

-Visit Cerro Mesa Reserve where you can observe numerous endemic plants, 7 subspecies of Darwin’s finches, vermillion flycatcher.
-See the impressive view of Baltra, Santiago, Isabela, Santa Fé, Daphne Islands.
+Visit the Highlands of Santa Cruz where you can observe giant tortoises, lava tubes, and the wet zone scalesia forest.
 In the afternoon, spend time at the Charles Darwin Research Station.
 Observe the giant tortoises that are part of the reproduction program.